Living in Fruit Heights: The Hidden Bench

 Ready for the Quiet Life?

-I’m Terry Thompson with RealtyPath South Valley.
-Fruit Heights is a niche market.
-Let me help you find a home with the perfect view of the Great Salt Lake.
+I’m Terry Thompson.
+Fruit Heights is a niche market that requires a local touch.
+Let me help you find a home with the perfect sunset view.

 Call or Text me anytime: